IceCube In-ice Antarctic Telescope 2010

 Katey Shirey grew up loving physics and art and, as an undergraduate at the University of Virginia, she continually combined her two passions.
 She attempted to explain physics and physical phenomenon through large-scale kinetic sculptures and installations.
 Today Miss Shirey continues to examine the relationship of Physics to various aspects of the world around her through teaching and facilitating student learning at Washington-Lee High School in Arlington, Virginia.
 She is excited to examine what scientists do and how science conducted far away impacts our understanding of the universe, and sees this as an ideal way to draw connections between physics to students' lives.

-Dr. Madsen is the chair of the Physics Department at UW-River Falls, and the Director of Education and Outreach for the Wisconsin IceCube Particle Astrophysics Center (WIPAC).
-His research interests include condensed matter and astrophysics, which he has studied at his various projects in Antarctica.
+Dr. Madsen is the chair of the Physics Department at UW-River Falls and Associate Director of the IceCube Neutrino Observatory where he directs the education and outreach program.
+His research interests include heliophysics and astrophysics, which he has studied at his various projects in Antarctica.
 In addition to research, Dr. Madsen is committed to reaching a broad audience beyond the research community.
 He is involved in education and outreach for the IceCube project including professional development courses for teachers and science and math instruction for the UWRF Upward Bound Program.
 He collaborates with a number of programs and institutions in addition to PolarTREC, including the Knowles Science Teaching Foundation, UW-River Falls Upward Bound and McNair Programs, and service groups (Rotary International, Boy and Girl Scouts, university alumni associations, etc.).
-You can read more about Dr. Madsen`s work [here](http://www.icecube.wisc.edu/ and http://wipac.wisc.edu/)
+You can read more about Dr. Madsen's work here and here.